You can download a copy of the fundraising guide here.

 If you do not know where to meet people, try reaching out through public email addresses or social platforms like LinkedIn to ask for a meeting.

-When approaching formal institutions remember to emphasize that attending the International Summit benefits more than only you.
+When approaching formal institutions, remember to emphasize that your attendance at the International Summit benefits others too.
 Their organization will greatly benefit from the learning opportunities and connections you will make at the event, and the institution will benefit from being represented at this international forum.
 You can also offer to promote the institution in some way like writing a blog post or sharing about your experience on social media.
-Creativity really helps with finding the right benefits for people so feel free to reach out to Student Energy to brainstorm.
+Creativity really helps with finding the right benefits for people.
+Feel free to reach out to Student Energy to brainstorm.

 For family, friends, school and other close relationships, highlight that this event will help you achieve your long-term careers goals.